Marquel Lee

-Marquel Lee (born October 21, 1995) is an American football linebacker who is currently a free agent.
-He played college football at Wake Forest, and was drafted by the Oakland Raiders in the fifth round of the 2017 NFL Draft.
+Marquel Lee (born October 21, 1995) is an American professional football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football at Wake Forest, and was selected by the Oakland Raiders in the fifth round of the 2017 NFL draft.

 Early life

-Lee was born in Baltimore, Maryland in 1995.
-His family moved to Waldorf Maryland and he attended Westlake High School.
+Lee was born in Baltimore, Maryland, in 1995.
+His family moved to Waldorf, Maryland, and he attended Westlake High School.

 Professional career

+Pre-draft

 On December 14, 2016, it was announced that Lee had accepted his invitation to play in the 2017 East–West Shrine Game.
 During practice for the East–West Shrine Game, Lee sustained a foot injury and was unable to participate.
 He was one of 29 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana, but only performed the bench press, vertical jump, and broad jump due to his pre-existing foot injury.
 Lee performed well, finishing second among all linebackers in the bench press, 12th in the broad jump, and 16th in the vertical.
 On March 13, 2017, Lee attended Wake Forest's pro day and ran all of the combine drills he was unable to at the combine.
 At the conclusion of the pre-draft process, Lee was projected to be a fifth round pick by NFL draft experts and scouts.
 He was ranked the 13th best outside linebacker prospect in the draft by NFLDraftScout.com.

 Oakland Raiders

-The Oakland Raiders selected Lee in the fifth round (168th overall) of the 2017 NFL Draft.
-He was the 22nd linebacker selected in 2017 and was the only Wake Forest player drafted since 2015.
+The Oakland Raiders selected Lee in the fifth round (168th overall) of the 2017 NFL draft.
+He was the 22nd linebacker selected in 2017.